lob/lob-openapi/CONTRIBUTING.md

 feature is shipped in `lob-api`.
 Before the feature ships, you can generate a [mock server](MOCKING.md) to assist in development.

-This project uses CI/CD; as you push your branch to github, github actions will run tests and, if those tests pass, build release artifacts (bundled spec, postman collection, ...) and push them to your branch on github under the `dist/` directory.
-Because the CI/CD cycle on github pushes additional commits to your branch, you will either need to pull those commits or force push (`git push -f`) when pushing additional work to the branch.
-Don't be afraid to force push: the actions build each artifact anew on each push.
+This project uses CI/CD; as you merge your branch into `origin main`, github actions will run tests and, if those tests pass, build release artifacts (bundled spec, postman collection, ...) and push them to the `deployment` branch under the `dist/` directory.

 ## Documentation Style